Sania Mirza: Early life

 Sania Mirza was born on 15 November 1986 in Mumbai to Hyderabadi Muslim parents Imran Mirza, a sports journalist, and his wife Naseema, who worked in a printing business.
-Shortly after her birth, her family moved to Hyderabad where she and younger sister Anam were raised in a religious Sunni Muslim family.
+Shortly after her birth, her family moved to Hyderabad where she and younger sister Anam were raised in a Sunni Muslim family.
 Anam is married to cricketer Mohammad Asaduddin, the son of former India national cricket team captain, Mohammad Azharuddin.
 She is the distant relative of former cricket captains Ghulam Ahmed of India, and Asif Iqbal of Pakistan.
 She took up tennis at the age of six.
 She has been coached by her father and also Roger Anderson.

 She attended Nasr School in Hyderabad.
 She later graduated from the St. Mary's College, Hyderabad.
 Mirza also received an honorary degree of Doctor of Letters from the Dr. M.G.R.
 Educational and Research Institute in Chennai on 11 December 2008.
-Apart from tennis, Mirza is also particularly good at cricket and swimming.

 Tennis career

 2001–2003: Success on the ITF Junior Circuit

-Sania Mirza began playing tennis at the age of six, turning professional in 2003.
+Mirza began playing tennis at the age of six, turning professional in 2003.
 She was trained by her father.
 Mirza won ten singles and thirteen doubles titles as a junior player.
 She won the 2003 Wimbledon Championships girls' doubles title, partnering Alisa Kleybanova.
 She also reached the semifinals of the 2003 US Open girls' doubles, with Sanaa Bhambri, and the quarterfinals of the 2002 US Open girls' doubles.

 On the senior circuit, Mirza started to show early success as she made her debut in April 2001 on the ITF Circuit as a 15-year-old.
 Her highlights of 2001 include a quarterfinal showing in Pune and a semifinal finish in New Delhi.
 As the 2002 season began, she turned around a season of early losses to winning three straight titles; her first in her hometown Hyderabad and the other two in Manila, Philippines.
-Sania Mirza clinched the women's gold medal in tennis in 2002 National Games of India in Hyderabad at the age of 16 years.
+Mirza clinched the women's gold medal in tennis in 2002 National Games of India in Hyderabad at the age of 16 years.

-In February 2003, Mirza was given a wildcard to play in her first ever WTA tournament, at the Hyderabad Open, in her hometown.
+In February 2003, Mirza was given a wildcard to play in her first ever WTA Tour event, at the Hyderabad Open, in her hometown.
 She lost the tough first round encounter to Australia's Evie Dominikovic in three sets.
 The following week, at the Qatar Ladies Open, she fell to Czech Olga Blahotová in the first qualifying round.
 She had a good result representing India on the Fed Cup, winning three straight matches.
 She helped India win a bronze medal in the mixed doubles event of the 2002 Asian Games in Busan, partnering Leander Paes.
 In addition, Mirza picked up four gold medals at the 2003 Afro-Asian Games in Hyderabad.